Ghoulean/GhouleanZolaBlog/zola/content/lain-hairclip/index.md

 toc = true
 +++

-*Article orginally published on Reddit detailing my journey to obtain a physical hairclip worn by Lain of Serial Experiments Lain.
+*Article originally published on Reddit detailing my journey to obtain a physical hairclip worn by Lain of Serial Experiments Lain.
 See the original post here: [https://reddit.com/r/Lain/comments/11pq6u0/3dprinted_lain_hairclip/](https://reddit.com/r/Lain/comments/11pq6u0/3dprinted_lain_hairclip/)*

 Last month...literally last month, like early February...I randomly looked up Lain's hairties and found out that they were not hairties but instead hairclips.
 Its "true" shape is depicted only in a single image of the Lain art book (as far as I can tell).